2017 vote of no confidence in the government of Mariano Rajoy: Opinion polls

+Opinion polling conducted in the days leading to and during the events of the vote of no confidence showed a split support to the motion.
+Shown in reverse chronological order, with the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication (except in cases where the fieldwork dates are unknown):

 Aftermath

-As expected, the motion was defeated on 14 June 2017, having gathered the support of Unidos Podemos, Compromís, ERC and EH Bildu for a total of 82 support votes, 170 against and 97 abstentions.
-As a result, it became the third motion of confidence since the Spanish transition to democracy to be defeated, after the unsuccessful 1980 and 1987 ones.
-It was also the first motion of no confidence in Spain not to be registered by the main opposition party at the time, a feat that would be repeated three years later when Vox registered their own motion on the government of Pedro Sánchez.
+Unidos Podemos's motion of no confidence became the third since the Spanish transition to democracy to be defeated, after the unsuccessful 1980 and 1987 ones.
+It was also the first motion of no confidence in Spain not to be tabled by the main opposition party at the time, a feat that would be repeated three years later when Vox registered their own motion on the government of Pedro Sánchez.

-Despite the motion's defeat, both Unidos Podemos and PSOE hinted during the debate at the possibility of a future understanding that could see them both working in a joint motion in the future.
+Despite its defeat, both Unidos Podemos and PSOE hinted during the debate at the possibility of a future understanding that could see them both working in a joint motion in the future.
 Such an invitation was offered by Iglesias who, during a reply to PSOE's spokesperson José Luis Ábalos, stated that Podemos would "commit [themselves] with the new PSOE in search of an alternative majority" and urged the Socialists to "work together on a motion of no confidence".

 Eventually, one such motion would be tabled by Sánchez in May 2018 after the unveiling of a court ruling that found the PP to have profitted from the illegal kickbacks-for-contracts scheme of the Gürtel case and confirmed the existence of an illegal accounting and financing structure that ran in parallel with the party's official one.
 The motion would be successful, leading to the downfall of Rajoy's government and the election of Pedro Sánchez as new prime minister.